The Burns Sisters

 The Burns Sisters are an American folk music group from Ithaca, New York.
 The group has performed and recorded with various siblings, most recently consisting of sisters Marie and Annie.
-They have toured with Arlo Guthrie providing backup vocals and occasionally performing as his opening act.
+They have toured with Arlo Guthrie, providing backup vocals and occasionally performing as his opening act.

 Early life

 The Burns Sisters were raised as members of a large Irish Catholic family of 12 children in Binghamton, New York.
-Their music has been influenced by their father's political activism and their mother's background as classically trained opera singer.
+Their music has been influenced by their father's political activism and their mother's background as a classically trained opera singer.
 Singing, playing, and writing music was a family tradition.